-- 303.9.1 Or their personal escort intentionally delay the progress of another swimmer.
-Accidental contact, especially at the start, shall not be considered a disqual-ification.
-However, the flagrant disregard of another swimmer's rights shall result in disqualification. - 303.9.2 Fail to complete the prescribed course. - 303.9.3 Fail to complete the prescribed course within the preannounced time. - 303.9.4 Fail to follow race rules. - 303.9.5 Make forward progress by pulling, pushing, or maintaining contact on physical features and/or craft on or near the course, other than the bottom near the start and finish and at specified locations.
-Event hosts may choose to prohibit deliberate contact between swimmers and craft and physical features if it has been announced in the event information. - 303.9.6 Draft in swims in which drafting is prohibited. - 303.9.7 Violate rules on escorted swims as described in article 303.3.3 or receive similar assistance from any craft on the course.

-- 303.9.8 Receive unauthorized assistance at the start or finish. - 303.9.9 Violate swimwear rules. - 303.9.10 Swim in a manner in which personal safety is jeopardized. - 303.9.11 Act in an unsporting or unsafe manner within the swimming venue.
+- 303.8.1 Or their personal escort intentionally delay the progress of another swimmer.
+Accidental contact, especially at the start, shall not be considered a disqualification.
+However, the flagrant disregard of another swimmer's rights shall result in disqualification. - 303.8.2 Fail to complete the prescribed course. - 303.8.3 Fail to complete the prescribed course within the preannounced time. - 303.8.4 Fail to follow rules of the swim. - 303.8.5 Make forward progress by pulling, pushing, or maintaining contact on physical features and/or craft on or near the course, other than the bottom near the start and finish and at specified locations.
+Event hosts may choose to prohibit deliberate contact between swimmers and craft and physical features if it has been announced in the event information. - 303.8.6 Draft in swims in which drafting is prohibited. - 303.8.7 Violate rules on escorted swims as described in article 303.3.3 or receive similar assistance from any craft on the course. - 303.8.8 Receive unauthorized assistance at the start or finish. - 303.8.9 Violate swimwear rules. - 303.8.10 Swim in a manner in which personal safety is jeopardized. - 303.8.11 Act in an unsporting or unsafe manner within the swimming venue.